Paramount Media Networks: Launch as MTV Networks, Viacom gets full ownership (1984–2011)

-On June 25, 1984, Warner Communications made the decision to divest its assets to Warner-Amex Cable Entertainment and rebrand it as "MTV Networks".
+On June 25, 1984, Warner Communications made the decision to divest its assets to Warner-Amex Cable Entertainment and rebrand it as MTV Networks.
 A year later, Warner would acquire the 50% stake from American Express.

 On August 27, 1985, Warner sold 31% of MTV Networks to Viacom, with Warner also selling 19% of its Showtime/The Movie Channel, Inc. joint to Viacom as well.

 In November 1985, Viacom announced that it had plans to buy the remaining 69% of MTV Networks from Warner for $326 million, and the acquisition was completed on May 20, 1986.

-In 1988, the company partnered with fellow Viacom subsidiary Viacom Enterprises to handle advertising sales of Superboy, a syndicated television series.
+In 1988, the company partnered with fellow Viacom division Viacom Enterprises to handle advertising sales of Superboy, a syndicated television series.
 The division was later evolved into One World Entertainment in the early 1990s, who partnered to launch a VH1-syndicated series.
 In 2003, MTV Networks assumed full ownership of Comedy Central from AOL Time Warner.

 On December 31, 2005, the remnants of MTV Networks and Showtime Networks were separated following Viacom's split into two entities: CBS Corporation, which retained CBS, UPN, Simon & Schuster and Showtime Networks (Showtime, The Movie Channel, and Flix), and a spun-off company under the Viacom name, which took ownership of Paramount Pictures, BET Networks and MTV Networks (Comedy Central, MTV, Nickelodeon, and VH1).